 Enjoy drama?
 The National Theatre are streaming a play every Thursday.

-There are still many resources you can access for your residents while they can't go out or have visitors.
+There are still many resources you can access for your residents remotely.
 Have a look here for online crosswords and quizzes, photos, music, reminiscence, physical activities and much, much more!

 We will add to this page as we find more resources so please keep checking!